WarrenWeckesser/experiments/c/numpy-vstring/README.md

 This directory contains some C code that is proof-of-concept for a variation of the variable-length string type proposed in NEP 55.
-This variation/refinement of the proposal in NEP 55 includes the implementation of small string optimization and a simpler definition for the `not-a-string` (a.k.a. missing value) element.
+This variation/refinement of the proposal in NEP 55 includes the implementation of small string optimization and a different definition for the `not-a-string` (a.k.a. missing value) element.

 The simplest form of the data stored in the array is this `npy_static_string_t`